ismasan/bridger/README.md

 Bridger _does not_ tell you where to put your files, how to name your clases or what database library to use.
 The model and persistence layer are up to you.

-On the testing side, it allows you to write high-level, feature-style tests, such as:
+On the testing side, it allows you to write high-level, feature-style tests for your REST API, such as:

 ```ruby
 it "creates a user" do